Facebook icon

 So, what is a low-power display?

-LCDs were the only choice for low power until the arrival of two exciting options into the display market - E-ink display and Electrochromic e-paper display.
-This article will discuss these three low-power display technologies in brief and compare different features like power consumption, display quality, and more.
+This article will discuss these three low-power display technologies in greater detail and compare different features, such as power consumption, display quality, and more.

 Reflective LCDs